n0d3xsigil/Environment/BareWithVm.md

 ### Boot partition
 1. Select **`[   New   ]`** and press return to create the boot partition
-2. Enter 5G as the partition size and press return on the keybaord
+2. Enter 512M as the partition size and press return on the keybaord
 3. Select and **`[  Type  ]`** and press return to select the type
 4. Find and select **`EFI System`** and press return on the keyboard
     - The type will change to `EFI System`

 ### Swap partition
 1. Move down to select the _`Free Space`_
 2. Select **`[   New   ]`** and press return to create the swap partition
-3. Enter 256G as the partition size and press return on the keybaord
+3. Enter 16G as the partition size and press return on the keybaord
 4. Select and **`[  Type  ]`** and press return to select the type
 5. Find and select **`Linux swap`** and press return on the keyboard
     - The type will change to `Linux swap`

 ### Root filesystem
 1. Move down to select the _`Free Space`_
 2. Select **`[   New   ]`** and press return to create the boot partition
+3. Enter 16G as the partition size and press return on the keybaord
+5. Leave the type as the default `Linux filesystem`.

+### Home partition
+1. Move down to select the _`Free Space`_
+2. Select **`[   New   ]`** and press return to create the boot partition
+3. Enter 100G as the partition size and press return on the keybaord
+5. Leave the type as the default `Linux filesystem`.

+### ISOs partition
+1. Move down to select the _`Free Space`_
+2. Select **`[   New   ]`** and press return to create the boot partition
+3. Enter 100G as the partition size and press return on the keybaord
+5. Leave the type as the default `Linux filesystem`.

+### VM partition
+1. Move down to select the _`Free Space`_
+2. Select **`[   New   ]`** and press return to create the boot partition
-3. The system will default to the remaining storage, accept this by pressing return on the keyboard
+4. The system will default to the remaining storage, accept this by pressing return on the keyboard
-4. Leave the type as the default `Linux filesystem`.
+5. Leave the type as the default `Linux filesystem`.

 ### Safe partition format
 1. Select **`[  Write ]`** and press return on the keyboard
 2. Type `yes` to the are you sure question
 3. Finally select **`[  Quit  ]`** and press return

+### Verify format
 Now we can run `lsblk` again to verify that the partitions have been created and saved correctly.

 ```shell